ammar-tanwar/bloglearnbay/posts/time-series-forecasting-how-does-it-improve-business-decision-making.md

 You can use time series forecasting to assist you in making tactical and strategic decisions.
 Using the ideas from this article, you may use time series forecasting to learn more about how various variables change over time and predictions.

-If you want to build an effective time-series model for solving business problems you are currently facing, you can enroll in an industry-ready <a href="https://www.learnbay.co/artificial-intelligence-certification-course" target="_blank">artificial intelligence course</a>.
+If you want to build an effective time-series model for solving current business problems, you can enroll in an industry-ready <a href="https://www.learnbay.co/artificial-intelligence-certification-course" target="_blank">artificial intelligence course</a>.
 In case of amateur learning about time-series advancement, you can follow us on <a href="https://www.facebook.com/learnbay/" target="_blank">Facebook</a>, <a href="https://www.youtube.com/channel/UC-ntE_GnjjiUuKYqih9ENYA" target="_blank">Youtube</a>, <a href="https://www.linkedin.com/company/learnbay/" target="_blank">Linkedin</a>, and <a href="https://twitter.com/Learnbay" target="_blank">Twitter</a>.